|Province||Qīng hǎi 青海 'green sea'|

-Qinghai is often over-looked, its neighbors Tibet and Xinjiang are much better known even though it is part of the same high Tibetan plateau,.
-Qinghai is geographically and historically part of the Tibetan kingdom; it was made a province as late as 1928.
+Qinghai is often over-looked, its neighbors Tibet and Xinjiang are much better known even though it is part of the same high Tibetan plateau.
+Qinghai is geographically and historically part of the Tibetan kingdom.
+Before 1928 it was administered as part of Tibet.
+It is the second least populated province after Tibet.
 Subject to very low rainfall, cool summers and very cold winters it is not conducive to agriculture and its isolation makes industrial development difficult.
 The northwest is the driest area; while the central basin Qaidam Pendi ➚ has a harsh desert terrain with salt marshes and intermittent river courses; together this forms the ancient region of Amdo ➚.
 Except for the eastern portion close to Gansu the province did not come under Chinese control until the Qing dynasty.
-Its desolate nature has made it a suitable place to build prison camps for dangerous criminals.

 Recently tourism and development has been greatly aided by the completion of the Lanzhou to Lhasa railway ➚ running through the middle of Qinghai.

 There are Tibetan, Mongolian and Hui people together with Han Chinese in the cities scratching a living in the harsh conditions.
+It is one of the less distinct provinces as it merges into Tibet and Gansu without obvious change and was once part of Greater Tibet.
 Much of Qinghai Province is poor pasture land for yaks and sheep.
 The province is the source of both the Yangzi (known in China as Chang Jiang and Tongtian He in its upper reaches) and also the Huang He (Yellow River), the two great rivers of China.
 The Mekong river ➚ also rises in the south-east of Qinghai.
 The area sourcing these three great rivers is designated the Sanjiangyuan ➚ 三江源 Three Rivers National Park.